NERDSITU/gdstutorial/README.md

 ## Resources 📚

-This tutorial is based on materials from our course in Geospatial Data Science, offered as part of the ITU master in data science.
+This tutorial is based on materials from our course in Geospatial Data Science, offered as part of the ITU master in data science: <https://github.com/mszell/geospatialdatascience>
-You can find the open course materials here: <https://github.com/mszell/geospatialdatascience>

 For a general introduction to Geospatial Data Science in Python, we recommend the book and course materials by Rey, Arribas-Bel and Wolf: